 What will change?

 - The ’sote’ reform will reshape the structure, services and funding of health and social services.
-The regional government reform will establish the new counties which will take responsibility for certain services previously organised by municipalities and the state.
+New regional government will be established to take responsibility for certain services previously organised by municipalities.

 - After the reform, the counties will have responsibility for organising health and social services.
 Municipalities, on the other hand, will still be responsible for promoting health and wellbeing.